PrincetonUniversity/PUbootcamp/about.md

 <!--
 hopefully we will have sponsors!
 I don't want to be presumptive, but if we don't, it won't happen -->
-Sponsored by
+Sponsored by PICSciE and OIT.

 ## Organizers
 * Ian Cosden

 <!--
 Do we want to have bio's, links, and/or pictures here?